hashicorp/design-system/website/docs/components/alert/partials/guidelines/guidelines.md

 Use highlight alerts to show more prominent general information or promotional content.

 ### Status alerts

+Status alerts, such as `success`, `warning`, and `critical`, will immediately notify users with assistive technology.

 <Doc::Layout @spacing="12px" @alignment=>
   <Hds::Alert @type="inline" @color="success" as |A|>